 - 3.9.1.
 The CO2 Removal Supplier shall maintain precise geographic records of all biomass storage sites used in the project. - a.
-For point-specific storage sites, the latitude, longitude, and depth measurements must be recorded using Global Navigation Satellite System (GNSS) or equivalent geospatial technology, with coordinates expressed in decimal degrees (DD) format and verified for accuracy. - b.
-For larger storage areas, the geographic boundaries must be defined and documented as a polygonal perimeter, including latitude and longitude coordinates for all vertices, as well as depth ranges within the area.
+The geographic boundaries of a storage site shall be defined and documented as a polygonal perimeter, including latitude and longitude coordinates for all vertices, as well as depth ranges within the area. - b.
+The storage site boundaries shall be recorded using Global Navigation Satellite System (GNSS) or equivalent geospatial technology, with coordinates expressed in degrees and decimal minutes (DDD° MM.MMM') format and verified for accuracy.